storopoli/EDC/README.md

 These are a set of mostly-stock images with packages needed to run as a toolbox/distrobox already installed.

 Try to derive your blingbox from those base images so we can all help maintain them over time, you can't have bling without good stock!

-Tag your image with `boxkit` to share with others!